 Dyeing and Medicinal Use

-Medicinal use for Goldenrod varieties today is largely focused on treating sinus issues and allergies, usually in the form of a tea or tincture.
+Medicinal use for Goldenrod varieties today is primarily focused on treating sinus issues and allergies, usually in the form of tea or tincture.
 Traditional uses for the plant included everything from heart conditions to stomach issues.

 Rubber and Tea